microsoft/snmalloc/README.md

 # Building on macOS, Linux or FreeBSD
 Snmalloc has very few dependencies, CMake, Ninja, Clang 6.0 or later and a C++17 standard library.
-Building with GCC is currently not supported because GCC lacks support for the `selectany` attribute to specify variables in a COMDAT.
+Building with GCC is currently not recommended because GCC lacks support for the `selectany` attribute to specify variables in a COMDAT.
 It will, however, build with GCC-7, but some of global variables will be preemptible.